Rekord/rekord/README.md

 Neurosync is a javascript ORM that is offline & real-time capable.

+*ORM you say?* Neurosync doesn't do anything crazy directly with a database - the database to Neurosync is a facade typically backed by a REST API.
+It's an ORM in the sense that it handles creating, updating, and deleting relational data to any degree you wish.

 **Installation**

 The easiest way to install neurosync is through bower via `bower install neurosync`.